-The Probability Calculator uses the Black-Scholes pricing model for Greeks.
+The Probability Calculator uses the Binomial Tree pricing model for Greeks.
 The Greeks are based on today's date, current market price, and implied volatility.

 Profit probability shows how likely a particular option trade (or combination of trades) will be profitable, based on a calculation that takes into account the price of the trade and the expected distribution of security prices based on the historical volatility selected by the user.